 If you ever need to interact with office-based colleagues, try a video call instead of communicating over the phone or via email.
 This will help people gain visibility of you (literally) while working remotely.
 With the rise of video conferencing systems, such as Skype, you are now able to remain present and engaged with your colleagues and it will allow you to pick up on non-verbal cues that may otherwise have been missed.

 Put yourself forward to be involved in projects that require interaction with your colleagues.
 If you are leading a new project it will allow you to engage and liaise with colleagues.
 Find a project or initiative to interact with people you might not normally get to speak to, this allows you to remind everybody that you are working (whilst doing so remotely).
 And, it also means you'll be foremost in your mangers mind next time they need to get a willing and helpful person on board with a particular project or initiative.

 Start messaging people

-Many conversations that take place in a working environment aren’t actually about work, but the day-to-day discussions that go on is valuable as it helps build a rapport between colleagues.
-In a collaborative work environment, many conversations takes place over instant messenger and email programs.
+Many conversations that take place in a working environment aren’t actually about work, but the day-to-day discussions that go on are valuable as it helps build a rapport between colleagues.
+In a collaborative work environment, many conversations take place over instant messenger and email programs.
 So if you are working remotely don’t be afraid to use messenger programs to help maintain your relationships with colleagues.
 This will help ensure you're an active participant in what goes on within your team and organisation as much as anyone else.